stIncMale/stincmale.github.io/_posts/2015-01-01-race-condition-vs-data-race.markdown

 <span class="insignificant">[stackoverflow.com](https://stackoverflow.com/questions/16615140/is-volatile-read-happens-before-volatile-write), 2013</span>
 * <q>"The way "data race" and "correctly synchronized" programs are defined in JMM continue bothering me.
-It makes completely legit programs producing consistent results with all shared variables declared volatile &hellip; to be "incorrectly synchronized" because data race definition is equally applicable to plain and volatile accesses.
+It makes completely legit programs producing consistent results with all shared variables declared volatile … to be "incorrectly synchronized" because data race definition is equally applicable to plain and volatile accesses.
 So my question is: shouldn't data race be specified in JMM for non-volatile conflicting accesses only?"</q>\\
 <span class="insignificant">I asked this question in [concurrency-interest discussion list](http://cs.oswego.edu/pipermail/concurrency-interest/2017-December/016272.html)